 I came up with the slogan One City, One Team… Not that it matters, but if you look at the Facebook timeline of The Dandy Dons it appears about four years ago.
 One city, one team, two European Trophies.
 Just me arsing around.

 But the one city, one team concept is incredibly important.
 Particularly when you see how Dundee is divided with their two teams.
-And here we have Cove Rangers, what began just a few years after Gothenburg, a football team created specifically to split the Aberdeen support, and coming to fruition just as the decades of mismanagement of Aberdeen FC are coming home to roost.
+And here we have Cove Rangers, what began just a few years after Gothenburg (as a serious concern), a football team created specifically to tap into the Aberdeen support, and coming to fruition just as the decades of mismanagement of Aberdeen FC are coming home to roost.

 A swift search on Google Maps has a walk from Cove’s stadium to Union Street, at 56 minutes.
 And there are pubs on the route.
 It’s not going to games that is an issue.
 People arrive at staggered times.
 It’s leaving stadiums that needs to happen quickly and efficiently, where it may be very cold, and very wet.

 Stand at the corner of King Street and Merkland Road after a game at Pittodrie and watch the crowd dissipate into the city after a match.
 Follow the crowd up to Union Street.
 Watch it thinning out bit by bit, until you get to Union Street and it merges into the city, into Union street, with all the bus stops, close to a train and bus station and disappears as if by magic.